GLAAD Media Award for Outstanding Comic Book

 Comic books selected by GLAAD are evaluated based on four criteria: "Fair, Accurate, and Inclusive Representations" of the LGBT community, "Boldness and Originality" of the project, significant "Impact" on mainstream culture, and "Overall Quality" of the project.
 GLAAD monitors mainstream media to identify which comic books will be nominated, while also issuing a Call for Entries that encourages media outlets to submit titles for consideration.
 Comics created by and for an LGBT audience must be submitted in order to be considered for nomination, as GLAAD does not monitor such works for defamation.
 Winners are determined by a plurality vote by GLAAD staff and board, Shareholders Circle members, (Note: The Shareholders Circle consists of donors who have made a donation of $1,500 or more.) as well as volunteers and allies.

 Since its inception, the award has been given to 27 comics.
 Green Lantern, Young Avengers, Strangers in Paradise, and Star Wars: Doctor Aphra are the only comics to have received the award twice, with only Green Lantern achieving consecutive wins; in 2002 and 2003.
 Judd Winick is the writer with the most wins, having been nominated four times and winning three; two for Green Lantern.
 Strangers in Paradise also has the distinction of being the most-nominated comic, having been nominated 7 times.
 With nine nominations and one win, James Tynion IV has been nominated more often than any other writer.
 With four nominations, The Authority is the comic that has been nominated the most often without a win; with six nominations, Brian K. Vaughan is the most-nominated writer without a win.

-Since the mid-2000s the award has received some criticism for its emphasis on mainstream comics—including its exclusion of non-mainstream comics, webcomics, and manga—as well as failing to recognize comic book artists alongside writers in nominations, though artists were eventually honored alonsdige writers as of the 34th GLAAD Media Awards.
-At the 35th GLAAD Media Awards in 2024, the award was given to the ongoing series Star Wars: Doctor Aphra; published by Marvel Comics, and written by Alyssa Wong.
+Since the mid-2000s the award has received some criticism for its emphasis on mainstream comics—including its exclusion of non-mainstream comics, webcomics, and manga—as well as failing to recognize comic book artists alongside writers in nominations, though artists were eventually honored alongside writers as of the 34th GLAAD Media Awards.